adonisjs/adonis-documentation/README.md

 This project contains the website hosted on http://adonisjs.com.
 Pull the documentation from [https://github.com/adonisjs/docs](https://github.com/adonisjs/docs) and compile the markup files into HTML.

-> Did we told you, the docs are built using AdonisJs itself :smile:
+> Did we tell you, the docs are built using AdonisJs itself :smile:

 ## Setup
-The most easiest thing to do.
+The easiest thing to do.

 1. **Clone the repo**
 ```